hawkerboy7/de-logger/README.md

 Clears the console.
 Based on your config your console scroll history will be wiped too.

 ### func(*)
-Identifing which function is triggered (suppling the function name is still required for now)
+Identifing which function is triggered.
+Only the function name is required but more arguments may be given.

 ### debug(*)
 Display debug information